Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Having this metadata be the same across all release artifacts would allow for projects to only have to check a single file’s core metadata to get all possible import names instead of checking all the released files.
 This also means one does not need to worry if a file is missing when reading the core metadata or one can work solely from an sdist if the metadata is provided.
 As well, it simplifies having project.import-names and project.import-namespaces keys in pyproject.toml by having it be consistent for the entire project version and not unique per released file for the same version.

-Various other attempts have been made to solve this, but they all have to make various trade-offs.
+Various other attempts have been made to solve this, but they all have to make trade-offs.
 For instance, one could download every wheel for every project release and look at what files are provided via the Binary distribution format, but that’s a lot of CPU and bandwidth for something that is static information (although tricks can be used to lessen the data requests such as using HTTP range requests to only read the table of contents of the zip file).
 This sort of calculation is also currently repeated by everyone independently instead of having the metadata hosted by a central index server like PyPI.
-It also doesn’t work for sdists as the structure of the wheel isn’t known yet, and so inferring the structure of the code installed isn’t known yet.
-As well, these solutions are not necessarily accurate as it is based on inference instead of being explicitly provided by the project owners.
-All of these accuracy issues affect even having an index hosting the information to avoid the compute costs of gathering the information.
+It also doesn’t work for sdists as the structure of the wheel isn’t known yet, and so inferring the structure of the code installed isn’t possible.
+As well, these solutions are not necessarily accurate as they are based on inference instead of being explicitly provided by the project owners.
+All of these accuracy issues affect even having an index host the information to avoid the compute costs of gathering it.

 Specification